-The lines are of course a registered UNESCO World Heritage Site and they are situated on the Pampas de Jumana, between Nazca and Palpa (type that into Google Earth).
-They were created by removing the pebbles to reveal the pale ground beneath and they are in fact quite shallow designs.
-The designs include seventy animals such as birds, fish, llamas, a jaguar, a monkey and human depictions (zoomorphic) and plant life is represented by various trees and flowers (phytomorphic).
+The lines are, of course, a registered UNESCO World Heritage Site and they are situated on the Pampas de Jumana, between Nazca and Palpa (type that into Google Earth).
+They are in fact quite shallow designs, created by removing the pebbles to reveal the pale ground beneath.

-It is believed that the geometric symbols could be used to summon water and the animals could be fertility symbols, other theories are that they were used as giant calenders or for irrigation purposes.
-It is the continuous climate that has preserved these lines as they are, although they are occasionally affected by an extreme weather change or by travellers who have in the past years started to set up camps in the area.
+It is thought that the geometric symbols could be used to summon water and the animals could be fertility symbols, other theories are that they were used as giant calendars or for irrigation purposes.
+It is the continuous climate that has preserved these lines as they are, although they are occasionally affected by extreme weather changes or by travellers who have in the past years started to set up camps in the area.

-As we went on the flight so f—-ing early we then had all day to wait in the town until the night bus to Cuzco arrived.
-There is really nothing going on in Nazca as the lines are the big draw…….
+As we went on the flight so fucking early we then had all day to wait in the town until the night bus to Cuzco arrived.
+There is really nothing going on in Nazca as the lines are a big draw…….

 Anyway, we chatted with a few other bored as heck tourists and found out we’d overpaid for the flight which did nothing to improve my mood.
 There is an Inca graveyard nearby and I wanted to go there but Steph didn’t and I couldn’t be bothered to go on my own.
 I wish I had as it would have been better than sitting in a cafe bored with a limp spag bol, which is what we actually did.